ristik/rsmt-air/README.md

     A ==>|"boundary: last row"| Root
 ```

-The batch and proof stay private — they live only in committed traces.
+The batch and proof stay private — they exist only in committed traces.
 The
 **verifier reconstructs every AIR and its preprocessing from the public shape
 alone** (scalar row counts), never consuming a prover object, then checks local
 constraints, the public roots, and every LogUp balance